cod3licious/nlputils/README.rst

     }

 The code is intended for research purposes.
-It was programmed for Python 2.7, but should also run on newer Python 3 versions - no guarantees on this though (open an issue if you find a bug, please)!
+It was programmed for Python 2.7, but should also run on newer Python 3 versions - please open an issue if you find something isn't working there!

 installation